The Cleveland Cavaliers are committing $45 million more to an ongoing Quicken Loans Arena renovation, while construction remains on schedule.

 With the reopening date approaching, the Cavaliers released an extensive update of the project on Tuesday.
 Quicken Loans Arena is set reopen as scheduled for a Justin Timberlake concert on October 2, while owner Dan Gilbert and the organization are contributing $45 million more in private investment to the project.

 As it was originally planned, the overhaul to Quicken Loans Arena was a $140 million project funded through a public-private partnership.
 Under the terms of that agreement, the Cavaliers are responsible for cost overruns.
-With the team’s additional $45 million contribution, the total price tag will increase to $185.
+With the team’s additional $45 million contribution, the total price tag will increase to $185 million.
 The team’s investment will go toward several additions to the arena, including an improved locker room.
 More from Crain’s Cleveland Business:

 The original $140 million investment for the project was a 50/50 split with the Gateway Economic Development Corp. of Greater Cleveland, the quasi-public agency created by the city of Cleveland and Cuyahoga County to finance and own The Q, Progressive Field and the Gateway Plaza.
 The deal put the burden of cost overruns on the Cavaliers’ shoulders….